cct663/ctaff_website/_pages/teaching.md

 #### Animal Behavior: BI373

-In the Spring semester of 2024, I am teaching an upper level integrative animal behavior course with lab.
-Teaching materials will be added here after the semester.
+In taught a newly designed upper level integrative animal behavior course with lab at Colby College in 2024.

 #### Senior Seminar in Biology: BI402